jonhnet/whole-house-audio/README.md

 ## Source music from a Bluetooth source

+While Bluetooth is nice for listening to music, the high latency will make it unusable for watching videos.

 [Configure your snapserver to accept a TCP stream](snapserver-bluetooth-stream.md)

 [Set up a pi to forward bluetooth audio to your server as RTP](bluetooth-receiver.md)